maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 Attended a talk and looking for demo material or thought of a question?
 Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html).
 ## Upcoming talks

-* September 2018 - Limburg Software Developers Meetup, the Netherlands
-* September 2018 - VISUG, Belgium
-* October 2018 - DotNetFest Kiev, Ukraine
 * October 2018 - SWENUG user group, Sweden
 * October 2018 - DOUGH user group, Sweden
+* October 2018 - DotNetFest Kiev, Ukraine
 * November 2018 - Various events in Tokyo and South Korea

 If you want me to deliver a talk at your user group or conference, feel free to [reach out](/about-me.html).
 Some of the sessions I can give [are available from my Sessionize.com profile](https://sessionize.com/maartenba/), but I'll be happy to provide you with other session proposals if preferred.